 There is a small plaque and monument where the Synagogue used to be.
 It is worth visiting if you are interested in Jewish history.
 The plaque says “This memorial is to honour Jews who were killed in 1939-45 by Germans and in this place there was a Synagogue was completely destroyed in September 1939.”

 There are two main monuments in Katowice.
 The first is the Silesian Insurgents’ Monument next to the Spodek (Pomnik Powstancow Slaskich).
-It is a monument to the insurgents of the three Silesian uprisings against Germany from 1919-1921 (one of which took place in Katowice).
+It is a monument to the insurgents of the three Silesian uprisings against Germany from 1919-1921, one of which took place here.

-The second main monument in Katowice is the Silesian Scouts monument in the central market square.
+The second main monument is the Silesian Scouts monument in the central market square.
 When the commander of the Polish army retreated to avoid entrapment in 1939, Katowice was left in the hands of the Polish boy and girl scouts.
-These ill equipped and inexperienced youngsters defended the city for two full days before they died as Martyrs, and this monument commemorates their efforts.
+These ill-equipped and inexperienced youngsters defended the city for two full days before they died as Martyrs, and this monument commemorates their efforts.

-In Katowice you must see their best modern development within the sporting world – the Spodek.
+You must see one of Poland’s best modern development within the sporting world – the Spodek.
 It means ‘saucer’ in Polish and it is exactly that – a disc shaped building that is an all purpose arena.
 Opened in 1971, the Spodek quickly became a landmark of the city.